OxfordRSE/trd-cli/README.md

 #### Generate a list of variables

-Run `python trd_cli.py export_redcap_structure -o rc_variables.txt` to export the variables from the True Colours data.
+Run `trd-cli dump -o rc_variables.txt` to export the variables from the True Colours data.
 This will output a file called `rc_variables.txt` in the current directory.
 It will contain the names of the instruments and all the fields that will be exported for those instruments for all the questionnaires the tool knows about.